ambiennt/vt-releases/DOCUMENTATION_LITE.md

 ### Configurable Features

+---

 #### `always_show_paper_doll`
 - Type: `bool`
 - Allowed values: {`true`, `false`}
 - Forces the paper doll to remain visible, provided that the vanilla `Hide Paper Doll` setting is disabled.
-In vanilla, the paper doll may appear only under certain conditions, such as while sneaking or for 1 second after the player stops sneaking; this feature bypasses those temporary visibility rules.
+In vanilla MCBE, the paper doll may appear only under certain conditions, such as while sneaking or for 1 second after the player stops sneaking; this feature bypasses those temporary visibility rules.

 ---